wardbell/ngc-validate/README.md

 ### License

 MIT.
-Please steal anything you see that you like!.
+Please steal anything you see that you like!

 ### Form-Driven Validation